Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 ### creating a VPC

-- The allowed block size is between a /28 netmask and /16 netmask
+- The allowed block size is between a /28 netmasks and /16 netmasks
 - creates
   - RT
   - NACLs
   - SG
   - router
-- deosnt create
+- doesn't create
   - subnets
   - IGW

 ### creating subnet

 - The CIDR block of a subnet can be the same as the CIDR block for the VPC (for a single subnet in the VPC), or a subset of the CIDR block for the VPC (for multiple subnets).
-The allowed block size is between a /28 netmask and /16 netmask.
+The allowed block size is between a /28 netmasks and /16 netmasks.
 If you create more than one subnet in a VPC, the CIDR blocks of the subnets cannot overlap.
 - can choose AZ
 - assign CIDR block
 - auto-assign public ip address is off by default